Minituff/nautical-backup/docs/arguments.md

 ⌛ **When to backup additional folders?**

-Use this setting to decide if the additional folders are backed up *before* or *after* the other containers are.
+Use this setting to decide if the additional folders are backed up *before* or *after* the containers.

 > **Default**: before